 November 30, 2001 |

-One day after arriving at practice with headphones but no helmet, wide receiver Terry Glenn of the New England Patriots was suspended yesterday for one game by coach Bill Belichick.
-"You have to ask him," Belichick said yesterday when asked whether Glenn would rejoin the Patriots on Monday after the suspension ends.
-Glenn wasn't available to answer that question, and he "will be off the premises until next week," Belichick said.
-Glenn has played in one game this season, having missed the first four because of an NFL suspension and the last six with a hamstring injury.
+The nameplate was gone from Terry Glenn's locker.
+Only an ankle brace was inside - no warm-up clothes, no uniform.
+One day after going to practice with headphones but no helmet, the New England wide receiver was suspended yesterday for one game by coach Bill Belichick.
+His absence could last longer.
+"You have to ask him," Belichick said when asked if Glenn will rejoin the Patriots on Monday, after the suspension ends.
+Glenn wasn't available to answer that question and "will be off the premises until next week," Belichick said.

 August 28, 2002 |